rspec/relish-root-repo/features/Upgrade.md

 RSpec 3 includes many breaking changes, but our hope is to make this the smoothest major-version gem upgrade you've ever done.
 To assist with that process, we've developed RSpec 2.99 in tandem with RSpec 3.
-Every breaking change in 3.0 hash a corresponding deprecation to 2.99.
+Every breaking change in 3.0 has a corresponding deprecation to 2.99.
 Rather than just giving you a generic upgrade document that describes _all_ of the breaking changes (most of which affect very few users!), RSpec 2.99 gives you a detailed upgrade checklist tailored to your project.